-Resolution in printing and resolution with digital files are two very different things.
-Most importatly you must understand it is not a one to one ratio.
-While that 2880×1440 is how many droplets of ink the printer is capable of placing within a one inch square at it’s finest settings, it may not always do so.
-These printers also spray a pattern of ink droplets at various densities.
+While that 2880×1440 is how many droplets of ink the printer is capable of placing within a one inch square at it’s finest settings, that many droplets will not always be used for every square inch.
+These printers also spray a pattern of ink droplets at various densities (one on top of the other).
 If you were to magnify it would look like a chaotic mess of ink droplets, much of them overlaying each other to get the shades necessary?

 Example – Inkjet Drop Pattern

-With a digital image, the resolution is based on pixel count.
-Sometimes people use the term dpi to refer to a digital file’s resolution based on its intended print size but the more correct term should be pixel per inch.
-In professional printing of people’s artwork and photographs, we like images to be somewhere in the neighborhood of 300 ppi.
+With a digital image, the resolution is different since it is based on pixel count.
+Sometimes people use the term dots per inch (DPI) to refer to a digital file’s resolution based on its intended print size but the more correct term should be pixel per inch (PPI).
+In professional printing of people’s artwork and photographs, we like images to be somewhere in the neighborhood of 150 to 300 ppi.
 This is how many pixels you would have for every inch across and every inch down.
-In actuality we would be referring to 300×300 pixels for every printed inch.
+In actuality we would be referring to 150×150 or 300×300 pixels for every printed inch.

 Example – Digital Image Pixel Pattern